 Related Reading: 18 Proven Ways To Get Over Your Ex-Boyfriend And Find Happiness

 How To Use The Power Of Silence After A Breakup – 3 Steps and 10 Tips

 One thing is certain, both women and men respond to silence and distance with greater curiosity and interest in an ex than they do to constant overtures aimed at getting an ex back.
 Whether you want to get back together with an ex or snap the chord for good, you cannot overlook the power of silence after rejection or a breakup in achieving that goal.
 But how to use the power of silence after a breakup to make sure it has the desired effect?
 Here are three steps to bear in mind:

 Step 1: The no-contact rule

-You already know what the no-contact rule is as well as the difference between radio silence and no contact.
-Now, let’s take a moment to understand why is silence so powerful after a breakup.
+You already understand why is silence so powerful after a breakup as well as the difference between radio silence and no contact.
+Now, let’s look at how you can implement the no-contact rule effectively.
 When one person decides to pull the plug on a relationship, the equation can not remain amicable.
-And it is rare that both partners decide to end a relationship at the same time and for the same reasons.
+And both partners rarely decide to end a relationship at the same time and for the same reasons.